britzl/oceancommotion/README.md

 * Create a T or L shaped match to create a wrapped fish that when triggered removes all adjacent fish
 * Match five or more in a row to create a star fish that when triggered removes all fish of a specific color

-The game currently implements the special effects for when triggering striped fish.
+The game currently implements the special effects for when triggering a match between a striped fish and a normal fish and when combining two wrapped fish (resulting in a horizontal and a vertical lineblast).

 ## Suggested exercises
 1. Implement one or more of the following special matches: